dllmr/ftp_sync/README.md

 ## Logging

-All operations are logged with timestamps including:
+All operations are logged with timestamps (unless `--no-log` is specified) including:
 - Connection events
 - Operation mode (download only vs download and delete)
+- Directory structure mode (normal vs flattened)
 - Successful downloads (with or without deletion)
 - Failed operations with error messages
 - Sync start and completion times

+The log file is always named `ftp_sync.log` and is created in the current working directory.

 Log format examples: